Skip to content

 Co-Occurring Disorders

-An individual who is diagnosed with one or more mental health disorders, coupled with one or more substance abuse disorders, is known to have co-occurring disorders.
+An individual who is diagnosed with one or more mental health disorders, coupled with one or more substance use disorders, is known to have co-occurring disorders.
 Formerly referred to as dual diagnosis, co-occurring disorders affect approximately 8 million individuals in the United States.

 Having two disorders also increases the likelihood of relapse in these individuals.
 Both disorders must be treated simultaneously, so one disorder does not linger and cause the individual to relapse.

-A Psychotherapy Treatment Approach:
+A Psychotherapy Treatment Approach

 The majority of mental health disorders are treated with a combination of medication and psychotherapy.
 Many individuals may need to undergo long-term treatment, such as at a residential treatment center.